melezhik/ssh-sudo-try/README.md

 # SYNOPSIS

-Connects to remote server by ssh and determines if user has sudo access for some command
+Connects to remote server by ssh and determines if user has sudo access for the command.

 # INSTALL